USED255/Annotations2Sub/README.md

                           [-V]
                           File or videoId [File or videoId ...]

-Download and convert Youtube Annotation
+Download and convert Youtube Annotations

 positional arguments:
   File or videoId       File path or video ID of multiple files to be convert